 James Blake – Harvard

 Blake was born in Yonkers, New York and played his college tennis at Harvard.
 He left after one year to turn professional.
 Blake was inspired to pursue tennis after hearing his role model, Arthur Ashe, speak at the Harlem Junior Tennis Program.
-At age 21, he saw his first Davis Cup in 2001, became the third African-American man to play the Davis Cup for the United States.
+At age 21, he became the third African-American man to play the Davis Cup for the United States.
 He reached a top 20 world ranking before retiring from professional tennis in 2013.

 Mahesh Bhupathi – University of Mississippi

 From India, Bhupathi led the Rebels to the NCAA Championship team finals in 1995 and won the NCAA Doubles Championship.
 In 1999, Bhupathi won three doubles titles including the French Open and Wimbledon.
 He and his partner, Leander Paes reached the finals of all four Grand Slam events, the first time such a feat has been achieved in the Open Era.
 In 2006, he teamed with Martina Hingis to capture the Australian Open Mixed title.
 It was the sixth mixed doubles Grand Slam for Bhupathi, and a first for Hingis.
 By winning the Australian Open, Bhupathi completed a career Grand Slam in mixed doubles.